-Section Weighting Skills Individual Project 50% Planning and organisationCritical thinking and problem solvingDigital literacy Enterprise & Employability Challenge 25% Creativity and innovationPersonal effectivenessDigital literacy Global Citizenship Challenge 25% Critical thinking and problem solvingCreativity and innovation
+Section Weighting Skills Individual Project ridual Project 50% Planning and organi Critical thinking and Digital literacy Enterprise & Employability Challenge 25% Creativity and innovationPersonal effectivenessDigital literacy Global Citizenship Challenge 25% Critical thinking and problem solvingCreativity and innovation

 Global Citizenship Challenge

 Pupils will study a current Global Issue and form their own opinions as to what needs be done to solve it.
 They must conduct research into the Global Issue then design a raising awareness method to raise awareness with Year 7 pupils.
 Past Global issues have been extremism and plastic pollution.